AARodgers/CLI_App_Wic_Clinic_Finder/README.md

 # Description

 This is a gem that uses scraping to gather information such as a phone number, address and url for WIC Clinics in the Denver area.
+WIC is a federal non-profit program for low-income mothers and children under the age of five.
 It allows the user to select a clinic and recieve that information.

 # Intent

-I built this gem to practice scraping information on the web to gather information about WIC Clinics because I want to eventually build a website for women to find resources that includes all of the WIC clinics in the country.
-WIC is a federal non-profit program for low-income mothers and children under the age of five.
+I built this gem as part of my [Flatiron](https://flatironschool.com/) bootcamp work to familiarize myself with scraping websites for structured information.
+I chose to scrape [WIC](https://www.fns.usda.gov/wic/about-wic) data because I worked in WIC clinics for several years as a dietitian educating low-income pregnant and breastfeeding women on nutrition.

+I took what I learned from this project, as well as my experience working in the clinics, and built [Women's Directory](https://github.com/Womens-Directory/womens-directory) a free, open-source website to help women find resources in their communities.

 # Installation